Brandon Barnes (baseball)

-Amateur career
+Early life

-Born in Orange, California, Barnes attended Katella High School in Anaheim, California, where he was a standout in baseball and football.
+Brandon Michael Barnes was born on May 15, 1986, in Orange, California.
+Barnes attended Katella High School in Anaheim, California, where he excelled in baseball and football.
 Growing up, Barnes played travel baseball with Minnesota Twins starting pitcher, Phil Hughes, and the pair also played against Mark Trumbo.
 A talented free safety in football, Barnes did not even play baseball during his senior year at Katella High, and signed a letter of intent to play football at UCLA, but withdrew after a coaching change.

+College career

 Barnes attended Cypress College, a junior college in Cypress, California, where he returned to playing baseball.
 Despite Cypress being NJCAA, several MLB players have competed for the school's program, including Trevor Hoffman, Ben Francisco, Jason Vargas, and Gerald Laird.
 Barnes left Cypress to play professional baseball after only one season.

 Professional career

+Draft and minor leagues

+Barnes was drafted by the Houston Astros in the sixth round of the 2005 MLB Draft.

-Houston Astros
+Houston Astros (2012–2013)

 Barnes was called up to the majors for the first time on August 7, 2012.
 On May 27, 2013, Barnes hit the Astros first walk off hit of the season.
 He hit a ground rule double to deep right field, scoring Ronny Cedeno, as the Astros beat the Colorado Rockies 3 to 2.
-On July 19, 2013, Barnes hit for the cycle.
-He also has an inside the park home run.
+On July 19, 2013, Barnes hit for the cycle, including an inside-the-park home run.
+One teammate at the time, Jose Altuve, became the next Astro to hit for the cycle on August 28, 2023.

-Colorado Rockies
+Colorado Rockies (2014–2016)

 On December 3, 2013, Barnes was traded to the Colorado Rockies with pitcher Jordan Lyles for outfielder Dexter Fowler and a player to be named later.
 On June 14, 2014, he struck a two-out, two-run inside the park home run off the San Francisco Giants Sergio Romo to lead the Rockies to a 5-4 victory.
 On July 25, 2016, Barnes was designated for assignment.
 In three years in Denver, Barnes batted .249/.295/.376 with 10 home runs in 703 plate appearances.
 He was released on September 12, 2016.

 Miami Marlins

 On December 16, 2016, Barnes signed a minor league contract with the Miami Marlins.
-He elected free agency on November 6, 2017.
+In 109 games for the Triple–A New Orleans Baby Cakes, he batted .276/.331/.420 with 11 home runs, 49 RBI, and 15 stolen bases.
+Barnes elected free agency following the season on November 6, 2017.

-Cleveland Indians
+Cleveland Indians (2018)

 On November 30, 2017, Barnes signed a minor league contract with the Cleveland Indians.
-He was assigned to AAA Columbus Clippers to begin the 2018 season.
+He was assigned to Triple–A Columbus Clippers to begin the 2018 season.

 The Indians purchased Barnes's contract on September 4, 2018.
 Barnes was outrighted to the minors on November 1, 2018; Barnes rejected the outright assignment, electing free agency instead.
 Barnes re-signed with the Indians on December 22, 2018, signing a minor league deal with an invitation to the Indians' 2019 major league spring training camp.